Menu

 • 7 in Western Europe

-• 7 in Asia
+• 5 in Asia

-• 7 in Central & Eastern Europe
+• 8 in Central & Eastern Europe and India

 How big is Carlsberg's exposure to emerging markets?